Are your tomato plants struggling a bit and in need of a little growing help? Do they seem weak, lethargic – or just plain sad sitting in the soil?

 The fastest way to revive a struggling tomato plant is to provide it with a supercharged boost of nutrients.
 One that can be applied several times over the course of a short two to three week period to get your plants to revive and thrive.

 When young plants have been inundated with too much or too little rain, or excessively cold or hot weather, they have trouble absorbing nutrients from the soil.
 Especially when they are young and most vulnerable.

-But by supplementing your plants with a powerful does of nutrients, you can almost always kick-start their growth in lightening-fast fashion.
+But by supplementing your plants with a powerful dose of nutrients, you can almost always kick-start their growth in lightning-fast fashion.
 And in the process, set the stage for an incredible mid and late season tomato harvest.

 But before you supply that power, you need to make sure your plants have a few extra things in place that can help them make the most use of those nutrients.
 And it all starts with making sure your plants are mulched correctly for success!